9 PARRISH AT PEACE

 The surface of the canvas had already been prepared by the Gallery with a coat of Gesso primer Paint.
 So now it was ready to work on.

 I first prepared the outline faintly on the canvas by using a soft pencil.
 Then carefully measuring up by ratio sizes from the photographs to gain a degree of accuracy.
-At this stage, I was working on my drawing board, which I used to use as a Draftsman in my former career.
+At this stage, I was working on my drawing board, which I used when I was a Draftsman in my former career.

 Using water based oils, I applied thin layers of grey paint, adding in liquin and water, which helped spread the paint more evenly on the canvas.